-After all, customer experience drives loyalty.
+After all, customer experience drives loyalty and reduces customer churn.
 And in financial services, where customer lifetime value is a key metric, loyalty is everything.

 The Qualtrics Banking Report found that customers who are sure they’re leaving their current bank or credit union ranked “poor service” as the number one reason they’re leaving, and 56% of customers who have left say the bank could have changed their mind.
 Yet, according to the customers, banks and other financial services institutions are not making an effort to keep them.